helloswish/craft-out-of-stock/README.md

     // Do something when stock is sold out or critically low });
 ```

-## Out of Stock Roadmap

-Some things to do, and ideas for potential features:

-* Release it
-* Write documentation

 Brought to you by [Sten Van den Bergh](https://stenvdb.be)